erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 Control moment gyroscopes are an established technology in spacecraft design and have also seen some terrestrial application.
 In this chapter I hope to provide a basic understanding of gyroscopic reaction torque before giving an overview of its use in momentum control devices as well as existing sizing guidelines.

-The use of CMGs in spacecraft is a very mature technology and therefore we can learn a lot for our application from several decades of research, development and active deployment.
+The use of CMGs in spacecraft is a mature technology and therefore we can learn a lot for our application from several decades of research, development and active deployment.
-As serendipity goes the start of my research in to crane-stabilisation roughly coincided with the publication of the book _Spacecraft Momentum Control Systems_ by Leve, Hamilton and Peck @LeveSpacecraftMomentumControl2015.
+As serendipity goes the start of my research in to crane-stabilization roughly coincided with the publication of the book _Spacecraft Momentum Control Systems_ by Leve, Hamilton and Peck @LeveSpacecraftMomentumControl2015.
-They did a great job of destilling said decades of research into a very legible book and most of the sizing and dynamics in this chapter are taken from there.
+They did a great job of distilling said decades of research into a very legible book and most of the sizing and dynamics in this chapter are taken from there.

-Unfortunately momentum control in spacecraft differs in its restrictions and goals from our use case of stabilising cranes.
-The final part of this chapter describes these differences and motivates the subsequent research.
+Terrestrial applications of CMGs are less common, with the only commercially available solutions being roll stabilizers for ships.
+Other applications have been proposed in research including crane stabilization.
+There have also been several failed attempts at creating gyroscopically stabilized two-wheeled vehicles.

+Unfortunately our intended use of of CMGs goes beyond previous crane stabilization efforts and differs in its goals and restrictions from those in spacecraft and ships.
+By delving into the various existing applications this chapter hopes to provide a deeper understanding of the potentials and limitations of CMGs and thereby motivate the subsequent work.

 ## Gyroscopic Reaction Torque

 Dealing with gyroscopes can make your head spin.
-Their behavior often runs counter to our intuitions due the relationship between torque, angular velocity and momentum involving the cross product of their vector, leading to everything constantly being rotated 90°.
+Their behavior often runs counter to our intuitions due the relationship between torque, angular velocity and momentum involving the cross product of their vectors, leading to everything constantly being rotated 90°.

 Fundamental to understanding gyroscopes is that angular momentum ($\bm{h}$) is a conserved quantity i.e. it remains constant unless a torque ($\bm{\tau}$) is applied to the system.
-Furthermore it helps to remember that therfore a change in angular momentum is a torque ($\bm{\tau} = \frac{d\bm{h}}{dt}$).
+Furthermore it helps to remember that therefore a change in angular momentum is a torque ($\bm{\tau} = \frac{d\bm{h}}{dt}$).
 When the applied torque is aligned with the angular momentum the momentum simply increases.
 This happens when a motor spins a wheel or we snap our fingers to spin a top and is quite intuitive.